Historically, embargoed press releases are a controversial subject in the world of journalism.

 6) Set up a management plan for leaked information

 Let’s assume one publication breaks the embargo.
 All media outlets are likely to follow suit in an effort to get ahead of the story.
-You should be prepared to cope with the aftermath of such a situation.
+You should be ready to cope with the aftermath of such a situation.
 This might mean moving the official launch date forward and getting your internal teams ready to act on the news ahead of time.

 You should provide additional information to the media outlets that adhered to your embargo agreement.
 This could be in the form of exclusive images and videos, access to company executives, and statistics.
 Expert interviews are also examples of content that a media outlet would appreciate.
 This kind of material enables these media outlets to create content that stands out.